ddugan23/notes/topics/startupFocus.md

 ## Maker schedule

 ```
-Creative work must to be done in 8-hour uninteruppted blocks.
+Creative work must to be done in 8-hour uninterrupted blocks.
 ```

 By creative we mean programmers, musicians, actors...